Skip Navigation

 • Chemotherapy.

-• Laser surgery or electrocoagulation as palliative therapy to relieve symptoms and improve quality of life.
+• Laser therapy or electrocoagulation as palliative therapy to relieve symptoms and improve quality of life.

 • An esophageal stent as palliative therapy to relieve symptoms and improve quality of life.